• Skip to primary navigation

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

 One: Heat 1 tablespoon of oil in a shallow casserole or frying pan and cook the onion, garlic, and ginger on a medium heat until soft.
 This should take about 4-5 minutes.
-Add the curry paste and stir it in.
+Add the curry paste and cook for 1 minute.

 Two: Turn the heat up and brown the minced beef until it has changed colour.

-Three: Add the passata, peas, and mango chutney and mix in with a wooden spoon.
+Three: Add the passata, peas, and mango chutney and mix everything together with a wooden spoon.

 Step by step photo instructions for making Keema Matar.